 Incompleteness tells us that no intelligence ever becomes “perfect” in any important way.
 Each intelligence is always a finite state computing system, with things it can’t understand, or mentally explore.
 This is a very valuable thing to realize when we think about the future.
 We aren’t “becoming Gods”, with all the hubris that idea implies.
 We’re just getting smarter, and will forever be faced with various risks and unknowns.
 There’s no heaven or utopia, only protopias ahead.

 Because of incompleteness, “Superhuman” is a much better word to describe our future than “Gods” or even “Demigods,” with all the perfection that those latter words imply.
-Humans are beings that simply become smarter and better over time, changing themselves with our technologies, while furthering all of the Eight Goals.
-Our future is just more of those goals, on steroids perhaps.
-Steroids that don’t have so many side effects, of course.
-J
+Humans are beings that simply become smarter and better over time, changing themselves with our technologies, while furthering all of the Eight Values.
+Our future is just more of those values and goals, on steroids perhaps.
+Steroids that don’t have so many side effects, of course. 🙂

-Because of progress made on the Eight Goals, the survival risk from incompleteness to our local intelligence must dramatically decline as civilization proceeds, particularly once we are postbiological.
+Because of progress made on the Eight Values, the survival risk from incompleteness to our local intelligence must dramatically decline as civilization proceeds, particularly once we are postbiological.
 Our immunity (protection from harm) and the inertia (resistance to change in motion or direction, due to optimization) of our continued acceleration are already formidable.